Wat Wax: Your 2026 Guide to Board Traction

 • Warm/Tropical Water Wax: Formulated for water temperatures above 75°F (24°C).
 These are softer and designed to provide maximum adhesion and grip in warmer seas.

 • Base Coat Wax: A foundational layer that is harder than topcoat waxes.
 It provides a durable base and helps the topcoat adhere better, extending the life of your traction.
+Many surfers report that a well-applied base coat significantly improves the longevity of their topcoat wax.

 Snowboard and Ski Wax Types

 For snow sports, the wax applied to the base of the board or skis is primarily for glide and protection, not for foot traction.
-Grip for snowboards and skis comes from the edges and the rider’s boots.
+Grip for snowboards and skis comes from the edges and the rider's boots.
 However, the composition of these glide waxes is highly sensitive to temperature and snow conditions.
+As noted by industry experts, the recent shift away from PFAS in snow waxes necessitates careful selection for optimal performance.

 • All-Temperature Wax: A versatile option that works across a broad range of temperatures, great for general use and travel.